-The Federal Communications Commission’s Office of Native Affairs and Policy is announcing an FCC Tribal Workshop co-hosted by the Chickasaw Nation in Norman, Oklahoma, on June 12-13, 2019.
-The workshop will be conducted at the Riverwind Casino, 1544 State Highway 9, Norman, OK 73072.
+The Federal Communications Commission's Office of Native Affairs and Policy is co-hosting an FCC Tribal Workshop with the Chickasaw Nation in Norman, Oklahoma, on June 12-13, 2019.
+The Workshop is being conducted at the Riverwind Casino, 1544 State Highway 9, Norman, OK 73072.
 This event is designed to provide information that will help Tribal Nations identify and evaluate opportunities to develop more robust broadband, telecommunications, and broadcast infrastructure and services in Tribal communities.
 It is also designed to provide information about the FCC and how it conducts its regulatory responsibilities, and to encourage Tribal participation in the regulatory process.

-Tribal government leaders, Tribal IT managers, government and community planners and managers, Tribal enterprise specialists, and representatives of Tribal social service agencies, schools, and health clinics are all persons who should consider attending this event.
+Tribal government leaders, Tribal IT managers, government and community planners and managers, Tribal enterprise specialists, and representatives of Tribal social service agencies, schools, and health clinics are encouraged to attend.

 The workshop will include information on the Universal Service Fund programs, the related Tribal engagement obligation for high cost fund recipients, and an open discussion with Tribal leaders and officials sharing their experiences with broadband deployment.
 The workshop will also provide information on new spectrum opportunities the Commission is considering that may promote expanded broadband access on Tribal lands.
 Additionally, the workshop will include presentations on the Commission's Tribal radio priority, as well as on public safety issues of concern to Tribal Nations.